eth-brownie/brownie/docs/api.rst

 The following classes and methods are available when developing brownie scripts or using the console.

 When using the console, you can call the builtin ``dir`` function to see available methods and attributes for any class.
-Callables are highlighed in blue, attributes in yellow.
+By default, callables are highlighed in cyan and attributes in blue.

 Eth
 ===